Every surfer has a dream. Mine was to travel to the Mentawai Islands to experience No Kandui at 12-foot plus.

 Now that I'm 43 years old, it feels like I've been waiting for this moment for a long time.

 Considering No Kandui only works about ten times per year, the wait was worth it.

 No Kandui is one of the heaviest, barreling left-hand waves in the world, breaking over a razor-sharp shallow coral reef.

-Inspiring a mix of respect and fear in experienced surfers, the difficulty and danger of this wave is for expert surfers only.
+Inspiring a mix of respect and fear in experienced surfers, the difficulty and danger of this wave are for expert surfers only.

-When this wave is breaking perfectly, the atmosphere is breathtaking.
+When this wave breaks perfectly, the atmosphere is breathtaking.

 The thunderous noise of the wave crashing, the tremendous volume of water moving, and the people in the boats cheering every surfer that makes it out the barrel - it is all sensory overload and nothing short of exhilarating.

-The energy in the air when No Kandui comes alive is remarkable and, to me, watching the spectacle is what it feels like to be alive.
+The energy in the air when No Kandui comes alive is remarkable; to me, watching the spectacle is what it feels like to be alive.

 Seeing No Kandui alive and kicking was a dream come true.

-I full-heartedly recommend to all surfers to make a trip to the Mentawai Islands the priority on their bucket list.
+I full-heartedly recommend all surfers make a trip to the Mentawai Islands a priority on their bucket list.